pypeaday/small-group-notes/pages/bema/128-faithful-and-wise-steward.md

 # Summary

+The parables in Matthew 25 re-enforce the same set of points Jesus made in Matthew 24

 1. You're going to hear rumors of the end and false messiahs; do not believe it
 2. The world is going to get crazy and there is nothing you can do to stop it.
 3. All of this is going to have to happen and you will have to persevere.
+(Talents)
 4. You will have to be ready; being ready means taking care of God's people.
+(Bridesmaids)
-5. The priests aren't doing it, so you will have to
+5. The priests aren't doing it, so you will have to (Sheep and Goats)
 6. Persevere and be ready by taking care of the oppressed.
+(Talents)

+## Ra-mez (Hebrew word Marty probably defines in session 2)

+> Jeremiah 25:8–11 (ESV)
+>
+> 8 “Therefore thus says the Lord of hosts: Because you
+> have not obeyed my words, 9 behold, I will send for all the tribes of the
+> north, declares the Lord, and for Nebuchadnezzar the king of Babylon, my
+> servant, and I will bring them against this land and its inhabitants, and
+> against all these surrounding nations.
+I will devote them to destruction, and
+> make them a horror, a hissing, and an everlasting desolation.
+10 Moreover, I
+> will banish from them the voice of mirth and the voice of gladness, the voice
+> of the bridegroom and the voice of the bride, the grinding of the millstones
+> and the light of the lamp.
+11 This whole land shall become a ruin and a
+> waste, and these nations shall serve the king of Babylon seventy years.
+>
+>The Holy Bible: English Standard Version (Je 25:8–11).
+(2016).
+Crossway Bibles.

+The key to looking at these references is in the larger context of each ra-mez.

+Does it make sense in Matt 24/25 that Jesus ra-mez the use of Nebuchadnezzar as a tool of God to destroy the people to remove the sound of joy and weddings from their midst...
+Does it make sense that Jesus' drash would be the use of Rome to destroy the city of Jerusalem (wasn't that the whole point of Matthew 24)

+## Parable of the Talents

+Matthew's parable of the talents is really confusing on its own because the context of Jesus' original parable is in the context of Herod of Antipas.
+Luke tells us a lot about the tension between Jesus and Herod of Antipas.
+So we need to understand the Talents in light of the parable Luke 19 records as the parable of the Minas.
+This might be the original/same parable, or is at least a relevant one.

+Jesus employs a rabbincal tool called "cal-va ho-mer" which means "greater and lesser".
+The rabbi uses a negative example to portray a universal trait.
+Then after making the case that the trait is true the rabbi will imply how much more than is the same truth applied in a positive example.

+When Herod the Great died - his kingdom was willed to his 3 sons and they each set said to Rome individually.
+They each asked Caesar to honor their father's will.
+The Jews (Phariasees) also set a delegation on the 4th ship to plead with Caesar to _not_ name Antipas king.
+He was named a Tetrarch instead which made Herod Antipas furious.
+He blamed the Pharisees and made an example of them by slaughtering them.
+This is the cultural setting that serves as the backdrop to the 10 Minas parable.
+The parable of the 10 talents is that someone will have to give an account for what we've been entrusted with.
+This principle helps us understand why the king is so evil in the parable - it's not God it's Herod Antipas.

+### The ra-mez

+> 2 Kings 22:3–7 (ESV)
+> 3 In the eighteenth year of King Josiah, the king sent
+> Shaphan the son of Azaliah, son of Meshullam, the secretary, to the house of
+> the Lord, saying, 4 “Go up to Hilkiah the high priest, that he may count the
+> money that has been brought into the house of the Lord, which the keepers of
+> the threshold have collected from the people.
+5 And let it be given into the
+> hand of the workmen who have the oversight of the house of the Lord, and let
+> them give it to the workmen who are at the house of the Lord, repairing the
+> house 6 (that is, to the carpenters, and to the builders, and to the masons),
+> and let them use it for buying timber and quarried stone to repair the house.
+> 7 But no accounting shall be asked from them for the money that is delivered
+> into their hand, for they deal honestly.”
+>
+> The Holy Bible: English Standard Version (2 Ki 22:3–7).
+(2016).
+Crossway Bibles.

+We look back in OT and find God's people working on the temple.
+They are honest and so they don't even have to give an account.
+It's not the priests, but it's the people who are working on restoration who do not need to be trusted.
+Juxtaposed with the priests of Jesus' day who are not taking care God's people and so in their dishonesty will have to give an account.

+Jesus' drash is that those who are not priests should do the work of the priests in restoring the world and if they are honest, in light of the priests' dishonesty, they are doing the work of the Lord and have no concern with giving an account.

+> Marty makes a point, probably that I'd know from earlier episodes, that
+> ra-mez's can be disputed, this is all an attempt at Biblical theology so this
+> isn't set it stone, but it demonstrates to me that there is SO MUCH MORE
+> still for me to grasp on how to study the Word of God.